MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/step-functions.md

 ## AWS Step Functions

-- Step Functions allow us to model our workflows as stat machines
+- Step Functions allow us to model our workflows as state machines
-- A workflow is represented as a JSON state machine
+- A workflow is presented as a JSON state machine
 - Features:
     - Sequence
     - Parallel execution
     - Conditions
     - Timeouts
     - Error handling
-- Can also integrate with EC2, ECS, on premise servers, API Gateway
+- Can also integrate with EC2, ECS, on-premise servers, API Gateway
 - Maximum execution time is 1 year
 - Possibility to implement human approval feature
 - Use cases: